Saturday, November 18, 2023

 social organization and beliefs

-corresponded to practical needs,
+corresponded (and still correspond) to tangible needs,

 * * *